Jamaican Beef Patty

 Jamaican Cuisine: Rice, Spice And Everything Nice

-I’m an ex-chef, trained culinary artist and long-time travel writer, so obviously food-focused tourism is a passion of mine.
-I consider authentic fare to be just as valuable culture-wise as the arts, as it can tell you a lot about an area’s history, landscape and priorities.
+I’m an ex-chef, trained culinary artist and long-time travel writer, so food-focused tourism is a passion of mine.
+I consider authentic fare just as valuable culture-wise as the arts, as it can tell you a lot about an area’s history, landscape and priorities.
 Food is like a language, granting clues into the way of life of those who eat it.

 Jamaican cuisine is heavily influenced by African and European cuisines, as well as some Chinese, Indian and Indigenous traditions.
 The result is a true fusion that includes bright spices, stick-to-your-ribs stews and curries, tropical produce, seafood and rice with everything.
 As you might have guessed, this nods to the people who settled the region and the landscapes they love, making the fare a reflection of Jamaican culture and traditions.
 And it’s a gorgeous foodway indeed, especially for those who, like myself, enjoy spicy food and fresh fruit more than just about anything.